 That said, I still like having a digital map of my Banff hikes with me.
 I use and recommend the AllTrails app as it has an extensive database of Banff hikes.
 I like having a history of my Banff hikes along with the stats for each (distance, elevation gain, etc.).

 Enjoy map downloads and many more premium features with a 7-day free trial of AllTrails+!

 I rarely use a paper Banff trail map while hiking, but I love spreading out my hiking maps out on my kitchen table and finding Banff trails I’ve never tried before.

 If you like doing this too, I highly recommend Gem Trek hiking maps.
 They are the gold standard for Banff hiking maps and we own the entire set.
 They are exceptional 3D topographic maps which I love looking at for hiking inspiration.

 The best Gem Trek map for easy Banff hikes is the map entitled, “Banff & Mount Assiniboine Map”.
-You can order one off Amazon before your trip, or you can pick one up while here as they are widely available.

 National Geographic is also renowned for the quality of their maps.
 National Geographic publishes a Banff National Park map pack filled with the best Banff hiking trails.

 What to Bring Hiking in Banff